JuliaAttic/QuDirac.jl/docs/inner_products.md

   1 | 1,2 ⟩
 ```

 If you don't explicitly select a type, a default inner product type is used.
-The user can set the default inner product type for the current session with the `set_default_inner` function:
+The user can set the default inner product type for the current session with the `@default_inner` macro:

 ```
-julia> QuDirac.set_default_inner(UndefinedInner())
+julia> @default_inner UndefinedInner;
-UndefinedInner()

 julia> ket(1,2)
 Ket{UndefinedInner,2} with 1 state(s):